Modern Slavery Statement

 Senior management across our Group Companies have received training on high-risk locations and high-risk sectors, and how to report potential modern slavery incidents and are responsible for ensuring that this information flows down to all employees within their business units.

-To date, no instances of modern slavery have been identified anywhere in the Empresaria Group or in our supply chains and there have been no reported breaches of the Modern Slavery Act 2015.
+To date, no instances of modern slavery have been identified anywhere in Empresaria or in our supply chains and there have been no reported breaches of the Modern Slavery Act 2015.

 6: Measuring effectiveness

-Empresaria Group plc has a compliance team trained to assess our businesses and identify risks associated with failure to comply with legal and regulatory requirements, including risks associated with modern slavery both in the UK and internationally.
+The Group has a compliance team trained to assess our businesses and identify risks associated with failure to comply with legal and regulatory requirements, including risks associated with modern slavery both in the UK and internationally.

 We have reviewed the effectiveness of the measures taken to date and are committed to continuous improvement in identifying and evaluating risks and developing measures to help prevent modern slavery and human trafficking in our business or supply chains.